cncf/tag-security/content/threat-modelling.md

 The utilization of pipelines and infrastructure as code (IaC) may provide compensating or mitigating controls for some threats or reduce likelihood of their success or occurrence.

 As with any cloud native process, it is important to iterate and provide feedback.
 In the context of threat modeling, this means re-evaluating if the existing measures, mechanisms, and matrices accurately reflect the operational state given the continual changes to the architecture.

+## Examples
+Tools like [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/) and [Microsoft Threat Modeling Tool](https://docs.microsoft.com/en-gb/azure/security/develop/threat-modeling-tool) are particularly helpful for modelling and exploration of security threats.
+These types of tools enable users to quickly build data-flow diagrams that show how systems operate at a logical level.
+They can analyze diagrams and enumerate potential security risks according to rules that have been provided by the tool authors and the broader security community.
+Both [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/) and [Microsoft Threat Modeling Tool](https://docs.microsoft.com/en-gb/azure/security/develop/threat-modeling-tool) can be used by non-experts to generate useful security insights to help engineers make good security choices and improve their cloud-native solutions and designs.

 ## Projects
 - [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/)